Dividend Increases: A More Realistic Way to Get Rich

 Stocks with annual dividend increases significantly outperform the market and tend to fall less during bear markets and corrections.

-Dividend Aristocrats are members of the S&P 500 that have raised their dividends every year for 25 years.
+According to Bloomberg LP, Dividend Aristocrats are members of the S&P 500 that have raised their dividends every year for 25 years.
 Since December 1989, when the Dividend Aristocrat Index was created, Dividend Aristocrats have outperformed the S&P 500 2,297% to 1,243%, including dividends.
 That’s a greater than 1,000% outperformance.

 And when a bear market hits, collecting the dividend makes it a little easier to handle the lower prices, especially if you’ve owned the stock for a while and the dividend has gone up every year – you could be collecting a strong yield.